Why People See Interdimensional Beings: Real Encounters Explained

 the experience to feel overwhelming

-However, many people who continue exploring altered states eventually notice that when they remain calm, the environment becomes far more stable.
+However, many people who continue exploring altered states eventually notice that when they remain calm, grounded, and observant, the experience often becomes far more stable and manageable.
+In many cases, the presence or imagery simply remains neutral, changes form, or fades from perception entirely.

 When the Experience Leads to Out-of-Body Exploration

-After the paralysis stage, people often feel:
+After the paralysis stage, many people report experiences such as:

 powerful vibrations moving through the body